Sierra de Bahoruco National Park

 The Sierra de Bahoruco National Park is an environmentally protected national park located in the South-western region of Dominican Republic.
 It was created in 1983 by Presidential Decree (No. 1315/83) during the presidency of Salvador Jorge Blanco.

 Geography

 The park is bordered by Lake Enriquillo and Jaragua National Park.
 Together with the two parks, it constitutes the Jaragua-Bahoruco-Enriquillo biosphere reserve, created on November 6, 2002.

 The park is located within the provinces of Pedernales Province, Independencia Province and Barahona Province and borders Haiti.
-It has an area of approximately 1126 km².
+It has an area of approximately 1126 km2.
 Part of the park includes the Bahoruco Mountain Range.

-Also located South-west of the Bahoruco Peninsula is La Bahia de las Aguilas (Bay of Eagle's), a bay which stretches out 8.5 km in length, 5.4 km of which constitutes beach area in its central region, and is a highly protected part of the Biosphere-reserve for its concentration of endemic and endangered species like The Hispaniolan Solenodon, The Hutia (Hutia Conga), and Rhino Iguanas.
+Also located South-west of the Bahoruco Peninsula is Bahía de las Águilas (Bay of Eagle's), a bay which stretches out 8.5 km in length, 5.4 km of which constitutes beach area in its central region, and is a highly protected part of the Biosphere-reserve for its concentration of endemic and endangered species like The Hispaniolan Solenodon, The Hutia (Hutia Conga), and Rhino Iguanas.